YagmurSimsekk/Gravitational-N-Body-Simulation/README.md

 ## Integration
 The integration part of an N-body simulation is mainly comprised of 3 major
 steps:
-1. calculation of gravitational forces between the bodies and thus the accel- eration for each of the bodies
+1. Calculation of gravitational forces between the bodies and thus the accel- eration for each of the bodies
-2. calculation of velocity for each body
+2. Calculation of velocity for each body
-3. calculation of position
+3. Calculation of position
 Depending on the combination of these 3 general calculation steps and depend- ing on the fraction of the time step we use for each calculation we were able to achieve the different integration methods.